 - Consider a career with the federal public service of Canada!
 Find out what the Public Service has to offer and how to apply for jobs across Canada at the Jobs.gc.ca Web site.

-- The Skills Development employment program from Human Resources and Skills Development Canada provides financial assistance to eligible individuals to help them get the skills training they need for employment.
+- The Skills Development employment program from Employment and Social Development Canada provides financial assistance to eligible individuals to help them get the skills training they need for employment.

 - Consider returning to school to upgrade your education and skills.
 Visit the CanLearn Web site to learn more about post-secondary programs and student financial aid.